BgeeDB/bgee_web/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 ### Available filters

-Filters can differ depending on the data page (_experiments_, _raw data annotations_, or _processed expression values_) and the data type (bulk RNA-seq, scRNA-seq, affymetrix, ISH, or EST).
+Filters can differ depending on the data page (_experiments_, _curated annotations_, or _processed expression values_) and the data type (bulk RNA-seq, scRNA-seq, affymetrix, ISH, or EST).
 The following filters can always be applied:

 - **Species**: You can search using the NCBI taxon ID (e.g. 9606) or the common name of the species (e.g. human).
 Selection of multiple species is supported.